MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 without open-source licensing.

 However, the GPL v2+ has also created barriers to adoption of MDAnalysis.
-It has, under our (and many other's) interpretation of the GPL v2+ license, prevented developers from making their own code available under non-GPL licenses.
-Ultimately, it is the MDAnalysis core team's view that we do not want to dictate how our developers and users should license their code, but we also wish to ensure that work on the MDAnalysis library remains open and free.
+Under many interpretations, ours included, this prevents developers who use MDAnalysis from making their own code available under non-GPL licenses.
+It is the MDAnalysis core team's view that we **do not** want to dictate how our developers and users should license their code, but we **do** wish that work on the MDAnalysis library remains open and free.

 Changing to a less restrictive license would benefit the MDAnalysis community, increasing the number of codes which can use MDAnalysis,